Find Affordable College Courses

 Lubbock, TX

-Texas Tech University did quite well in this year’s ranking of the best value schools for engineering students.
-It came in at #7 on the list.
-Texas Tech is a very large public school located in the city of Lubbock.
+Texas Tech University came in at #7 in this year’s edition of the Best Value Engineering Schools in the Southwest Region ranking.
+Texas Tech is a fairly large public school located in the city of Lubbock.

-Read full report on Engineering at Texas Tech University
+Full Engineering at Texas Tech University Report

-Texas A&M University - College Station ranked #8 on this year’s Best Value Engineering Schools in the Southwest Region list.
-Located in the midsize city of College Station, Texas A&M College Station is a public school with a fairly large student population.
+Texas A&M University - College Station landed the #8 spot in the 2023 rankings for the best value engineering programs.
+Located in the midsize city of College Station, Texas A&M College Station is a public college with a fairly large student population.

 Out-of-state tuition fees for undergraduate students at Texas A&M College Station are $38,855 per year.
 Engineering majors at Texas A&M College Station take out an average of $20,778 in student loans while working on their egree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $313.

-Read full report on Engineering at Texas A&M University - College Station
+Full Engineering at Texas A&M University - College Station Report

 #10